 If you’re a manager or entrepreneur, you also need to consider what to do if you or your company decides to make working from home a permanent arrangement or if the virus forces another transition to remote work.
 Make an emergency plan for remote office work so that if your state issues another round of stay-at-home orders or people on your team fall ill, you’re prepared.

 The general rule is that in normal times, you should have at least three to six months of living expenses saved up in your emergency fund.
 However, pandemics are far from normal, which means you should have even more put back in savings just in case you lose your job or experience a medical emergency.

-Start right now putting as much money as you can into an emergency fund account.
-Using your stimulus check to jump-start an emergency fund is also a great way to get started.
-If a second wave does occur and you lose your job or your hours are cut, this money could help you and your family stay afloat and avoid taking on debt.
+Start right now putting as much money as you can into a high-yield savings account at CIT Bank.
+If you experience financial hardship from losing your job or having your hours cut, this money could help you and your family stay afloat and avoid taking on debt.

 If you freelance, do seasonal work, or have several side gigs, it might seem impossible to put money away right now.
 However, there are many strategies you can use to build an emergency fund on an irregular income.
 Even setting aside $50 per month can help build savings.

 With a HELOC, you don’t have to use the money right away, but it’s available if you do end up losing your job.
 This line of credit could help you pay bills and put food on the table if your finances get tight.

 However, consider the pros and cons of using a HELOC before you sign up for one.
 You will have to repay the money you borrow, and if you’re still struggling financially when the draw period ends, you could lose your home.

 Getting a flu shot might help protect you from getting the influenza virus or experiencing severe complications that could lead to an expensive hospital stay.
 Additionally, it’s in everyone’s best interest to stay out of the hospital, where exposure to secondary infections or even the COVID-19 virus itself is a serious risk.